thillRobot/robot_vision/README.md

-# lx_vision
+# robot_vision
-  This is a ROS package for camera and computer vison for the Pioneer LX Robot at Tennessee Technological University
+A collection of computer vison and camera utilities for robots

 ## Updating to Ubuntu 20.04 and ROS Noetic